NTSB reports on $1 million fire that totaled towboat Mary Dupre

 NTSB reports on $1 million fire that totaled towboat Mary DupreWritten by Nick Blenkey

-The vessel was a 67.3-foot-long towing vessel constructed of welded steel and built in Larose, Louisiana, in 1974 as the Mary Delgrandile.
+The vessel was a 67.3 foot long towing vessel constructed of welded steel and built in Larose, La., in 1974 as the Mary Delgrandile.
 It had had several previous names and owners before it was acquired and renamed Mary Dupre by Dupre Marine Transportation in 2013.
-At the time of the fire, Dupre Marine Transportation operated 13 towing vessels from its facility in Houma, Louisiana.
+At the time of the fire, Dupre Marine Transportation operated 13 towing vessels from its facility in Houma, La.

 On June 25, 2022, the four-person crew aboard the Mary Dupre departed Port Comfort, Texas, for Houston, pushing a single barge loaded with bio-diesel fuel.
 The following day, a fire broke out, leading to a total loss of the vessel, which was estimated at $1 million.
 Nearby Good Samaritan towing vessels retrieved the barge, extinguished the fire and evacuated the crewmembers.
 No injuries were reported.